shegeblaqofficials/AndroidTourismAppWithFirebase/README.md

 # AndroidTourismAppWithFirebase
-Android based tourism app powered by firebase
+Tourism app with Android and firebase